 It was upon closer inspection customer David M. discovered that his chair had a unique marking.Read More

-In the spring of 2018, the New York Public Library (NYPL) announced its intention to commission a new and highly anticipated reading chair for what would become the library system’s largest and busiest branch, named the Stavros Niarchos Foundation Library (SNFL).
-After a complete renovation, SNFL will service more than 1.7 million visits a year and an annual circulation of 2 million items.
+In the spring of 2018, the New York Public Library (NYPL) announced its intention to commission a new and highly anticipated reading chair for the library system’s largest and busiest branch, the Stavros Niarchos Foundation Library (SNFL).
+After a complete renovation, SNFL will service more than 1.7 million visits annually and an annual circulation of 2 million items.

 In 2014, aboard a ferry from Portland, Maine, Tom and Mary Moser headed 185 nautical miles northeast to Nova Scotia.
 But it wasn’t the scenery that caught Tom Moser’s eye; it was the simple cafeteria chair he was sitting in.Read More